 The blatant truth is that smartphones are addicting.
 They’re a productive component of our work and social lives but can also be just an entertaining waste of time.
 Either way, they’re becoming a threat to our personal security.
 Hackers are using a technique called “Smishing,” and it’s becoming more and more prevalent every day.

 What is Smishing?

 As you’ve likely inferred, Smishing is a playful nickname for a tactic that combines “SMS texting” and “phishing.”
 Scam artists are sending deceptive text messages to phones to lure us into a devious trap.
 The texts appear as realistic messages from such places as your bank or favorite phone app.
-In reality, they’re a way for cybercriminals to exploit your personal data.
+In reality, there’s a way for cybercriminals to exploit your personal data.

 Imagine that your phone receives a text from your bank that reads,

-“This is Sally from XYZ Bank, informing you of an over expenditure on your credit card.
+“This is Sally from XYZ Bank, informing you of an over-expenditure on your credit card.
 Please verify this expenditure.”

-The link they provide will send you to a landing page that resembles your financial institution’s log-in page, and as soon as you hit enter with filled in credentials, your personal and financial data is readily available to the bad guys.
+The link they provide will send you to a landing page that resembles your financial institution’s log-in page, and as soon as you hit enter with filled-in credentials, your personal and financial data is readily available to the bad guys.

 Why Does Smishing Work?

 Most of us think that we wouldn’t fall victim to such a scam, but realistically – all of us are prone to situational lapses in judgment.
 Criminals have a knack for catching innocent people at the wrong time, much like any other situation in life when humans are unexpectedly victimized.